Brexit Briefing update (Jan 2018): What the vote for Brexit means for public procurement in the UK.

 However if as has been touted a Canadian style trading agreement was reached it should be noted that this does not cover the free movement of services (architecture).

 Accordingly the UK will continue as part of the EU single market, at least until formal departure.
-After which date the UK will continue for considerable time to operate its own internal market under the same regulations and aligned to all other European countries on the basis of the same EU Public Contract Directives, but the terms of any cross border trading at that stage after formal departure remain an unknown.
+After which date the UK will continue for considerable time to operate its own internal market under the same regulations and aligned to all other European countries on the basis of the same EU Public Contract Directives, for at least two years but the terms of any cross border trading after that stage of the formal departure remain an unknown.

 We would sound a note of caution however.
 In the soft politics of the real world opportunities for European cross border trading might be anticipated to impact UK opportunities in Europe determined by the perception of a UK departure by other Europeans.
 Although difficult to evidence this may have a subliminal adverse impacts.
 Where impacts may also be greatest is in the access by British Institutions to the Europeans finance for construction and infrastructure investment.